AdobeDocs/experience-manager-cloud-service.en/help/forms/using-aem-translation-workflow-to-localize-adaptive-forms.md

 ---
-title: Using AEM translation workflow to localize Adaptive Forms and Document of Record
+title: Use AEM translation workflow to localize AEM Forms and DOR
-seo-title: Using AEM translation workflow to localize Adaptive Forms and Document of Record
 description: Learn to use AEM translation workflows to localize Adaptive Forms and Document of Record.
 seo-description: Learn to use AEM translation workflows to localize Adaptive Forms and Document of Record.
 uuid: 6c87a283-0203-4cf7-989a-3770ddbbbd6e